javiorfo/nvim-popcorn/README.md

 | Close popup | :heavy_check_mark: | Pressing <ESC> or Clicking outside of it |

 ## Usage
-- By default the values by parameters are:
+- This is an object description.
+Notice that some values are required and others are optional:
 ```lua
 local popcorn = require'popcorn'
 local borders = require'popcorn.borders'